pop-ecx/sigma_picker.nvim/README.md

 # sigma_picker.nvim

+> This is picker v2.
+It uses sigma-cli now.
+If you'd want to access v1 that used sigmac go to picker1 branch

 pick and convert to specific backends for sigma rules while inside neovim

 I hate 2 things; excessive typing and Real Madrid :joy: